 The other southbound boat was a 40-foot cutter, also in a flurry of boat upgrades and provisioning for sea.
 Cameron and Kathryn are dual citizens of New Zealand and Australia, and had been in the LA area for work for a couple of years.
 They were planning to take the long, scenic, sportsmanlike way home – by sailing across the South Pacific!
-They were in our age group – pretty rare on sailboats – and we hit it off immediately and became good friends quickly, as often happens in the sailing community.
+They were about our age – pretty rare on sailboats – and we soon became good friends.

-The third boat was owned and sailed by Olivia, a young woman (our age again – I hope that’s still young!) who was living aboard, maintaining and upgrading her lovely classic boat (lots of varnished wood, like ours!), and keeping up her documentary film-making work.
-We loved getting to know her and hearing about all her films and many other interests.
-We got so caught up in actually spending time with all these great people that we only ended up taking a couple of photos, so here is one of Olivia and Cameron aboard CELESTE:
+The third boat was owned and sailed by Olivia, a young woman (my age again – I hope that’s still young!) who was living aboard, maintaining and upgrading her pretty classic boat (lots of varnished wood), and keeping up her documentary film-making work.
+I really enjoyed getting to know her and hearing about all her films and many other interests.
+We got so caught up in actually spending time with all these people that we only ended up taking a couple of photos, so here is one of Olivia and Cameron aboard CELESTE:

 Finally, we also had a wonderful evening with one of our Gone Floatabout readers!
-Doug and Andrea got in touch with us through the blog and we really enjoyed spending some time with them – only wish it could have been more!
+Doug and Andrea got in touch with us through the blog and we really enjoyed spending some time with them – only wish it could have been more.
 They came to see CELESTE (Doug had learned to sail at CYC as a kid!) and then we had a great night out for Thai food and micro brews in Santa Monica.
-We really hit it off over books, especially when we found out that we all had the same favorite book, West with the Night by Beryl Markham.
+We really hit it off over books, especially our mutual love for West with the Night by Beryl Markham.